methodphoto/mincc/data/1985/1985-town-cryers.md

 title: "Town Cryers v The Min"
 gameLocation: "Wandsworth Park"
 gameDate: "19/05/1985"
+shortReport: "Town Cryers batted first but made 51 for 8 (all out).
+The Min replied with 52 for 6 wkts."
 result: "The Min won by 4 wkts"
 resultType: "Won"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-Town Cryers batted first but made 51 for 8 (all out).
-The Min replied with 52 for 6 wkts.

-Result: {result}

 ## Town Cryers Innings

 | Batsman | Dismissal |  | Runs |